 Insurance risk is by its nature random and unpredictable.
-Consequently the PCC writes portfolios of risk with the intention of taking refuge within the theory of probability (large numbers) and thus being able to correctly construct pricing of its insurance contracts.
+Consequently the Company writes portfolios of risk with the intention of taking refuge within the theory of probability (large numbers) and thus being able to correctly construct pricing of its insurance contracts.

-The risk the PCC faces however remains that actual claims incurred exceed the amounts of such provisions since the frequency and severity incurred exceed the estimated ones.
+The risk the Company faces however remains that actual claims incurred exceed the amounts of such provisions since the frequency and severity incurred exceed the estimated ones.

 Insurance events, due to their random nature, can vary in severity and frequency from year to year.
-However the larger the portfolio involved, the lower the deviation from estimates which is why the PCC endeavours to acquire growth in areas of insurance risk which it deems attractive.
+However the larger the portfolio involved, the lower the deviation from estimates which is why the Company endeavours to acquire growth in areas of insurance risk which it deems attractive.

 Another method used to mitigate random deviations is that of diversification in portfolio characteristics.
 Atlas Insurance PCC Limited is not unduly dependant on one class or sector of business and in fact is deemed to be privileged with a balanced mix of various classes of Motor, Liability, Marine, Miscellaneous Accident, Property and Travel and Personal Accident.
-Likewise the PCC's portfolio is evenly spread between personal lines and commercial lines business.
+In the coming year Private Medical Insurance will be also be added.
+Furthermore, the Company's portfolio is evenly spread between personal lines and commercial lines business.

-The Core has a rather even geographical spread of property risks within the Maltese isles and is well spread among the various sectors of commerce e.g. tourism and hotel accommodation; manufacture; services and it is not unduly dependent on one sector alone.
+The Company has a rather even geographical spread of property risks within the Maltese isles and is well spread among the various sectors of commerce e.g. tourism and hotel accommodation; manufacture; services and it is not unduly dependent on one sector alone.